siganna71/R_Git/README.md

 A new line I wrote on my local computer
 A yet another new line I wrote on my local computer
 A line I wrote on my local computer
+A line I wrote again on my labtop